JustUzair/ccip-cross-chain-nft-minter/README.md

     -    SourceMinter - `0x232B510Ea4105ed6B036677c82cfC65d9D209792`

 2. Deploy to destination chain `DestinationMinter.sol` and `MyNFT.sol`
-    - Deploy the script `2_DeployDestinationMinterAndNFT.s.sol` using the command below
+    - Deploy the script `2_DeployDestinationMinterAndNFT.s.sol` using the command below and after command `fund the address of contract with some native tokens` using metamask, etc
 ```bash
 forge script script/2_DeployDestinationMinterAndNFT.s.sol --rpc-url mumbai  --broadcast
 ```